 281. Second, Mr. McConney used an erroneously high price per square foot for the penthouse at One57.
 The sale price for the penthouse was actually \$9,198 per square foot.
-As shown below, because the email contained a stray dollar sign in front of the square footage for the apartment at issue, Mr. McConney simply grabbed the highest number he could find (10,923), rounded it off to 10,900, and used it as the price per square foot even though it was actually the square footage of the apartment and the price per square foot was clearly shown as "\$9,198 PPSQFT":
+As shown below, because the email contained a stray dollar sign in front of the square footage for the apartment at issue, Mr. McConney simply grabbed the highest number he could find actually the square footage of the apartment and the price per square foot was clearly shown as